 Now, to get back to where we started – William Law.
-William, unlike a lot of the men before him, takes his leaving the Mormon religion further.
-Not only does William Law leave Mormonism, and start a new religion, but he sets himself up as a new prophet, and also starts this secret organization – kind of a sister society to his religion – and this secret organization has the sole intent of bringing about the destruction of Joseph Smith.
+William, unlike a lot of the men before him, takes his leaving the Church further.
+Not only does William Law leave the Church, and start a new religion, or a new Church, but he sets himself up as a new prophet, and also starts this secret organization – kind of a sister society to his religion – and this secret organization has the sole intent of bringing about the destruction of Joseph Smith.

 William Law is actively growing secret organizations to see to the destruction of the prophet Joseph Smith.
 He has started a new religion that claims his old religion is teaching the doctrines of the Devil.
-And, so, William is excommunicated from the Mormon Church.
+And, so, William is excommunicated from the Church of Jesus Christ of Latter-day Saints.
 He’s kicked out.

 He knows his excommunication is coming.

 Joseph knows about his secret organization.
 He sees his new religion.
 He sees that William has set himself up as a new prophet within that religion – whose authority replaces Joseph’s.
-William and everyone else in Mormonism know that he is getting excommunicated at the upcoming General Conference.
+William and everyone else in the Church know that he is getting excommunicated at the upcoming General Conference.

 And William decides that even if he isn’t excommunicated at this General Conference, that regardless, he and his followers will disrupt the conference.
 If they can, they want to completely turn the conference against Joseph and make it about them, their reformation church, and their grievances against their former Prophet.
 Joseph, again, however – through spies and gossip, catches wind of this plot.